alfords/courses-user-defined-functions/chapter1.md

 Your function now has the `value` parameter, which accepts an _argument_ passed to `square` when called.
 In the function body, the variable `new_value` takes the square of _value_, which is then printed out.

-You've now defined a function `square` that accepts a single parameter and prints out its squared value.
-But what if you don't want to print that value directly and instead just return the squared value and assign it to some variable?
-You can have your function return the new value by adding the `return` statement, followed by the value or variable to return.
+The function `square` now accepts a single parameter and prints out its squared value.
+But what if you don't want to print that value directly and instead _return_ the squared value and assign it to some variable?
+You can have your function return the new value by adding the `return` statement, followed by the value to return.

 ```
 def square(value):